 My bungalow at Raja Ampat Dive Lodge was very big and airy.
 It had a sitting area outside where I spent a few mornings.
 I was happy to see a hair dryer in the bathroom because I never carry one.
 The room also had a little backyard, which I used pretty often to dry my clothes.

-Raja Ampat Dive Lodge has a dive shop inside, which is one of the most reputed one here.
+Raja Ampat Dive Lodge has a dive shop inside, which is one of the most reputed one in the area.
 Not just dive tours, they can also organize island-hopping tours for you.
 The restaurant serves very good food, which isn’t as spicy as the rest of Indonesia.
 My best meal here was an amazing seafood barbecue with massive prawns.
 Yum!

 Honestly, this resort is so pretty that I did not want to leave.
 They have limited number of cottages, so I highly recommend you book it well in advance before it gets sold out.
 While we were there, it was sold out and some of us had to share rooms.
 If you’re visiting Raja Ampat, please do yourself a favor and stay in Raja Ampat Dive Lodge.
 Click here to find the latest deals on rooms here.